Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Documented rationale behind selected features.

-* **User Story** - As a data scientist, I want to split my dataset into train, validation, and test sets, so that I can evaluate models on unseen data.
+* **User Story** - As a data scientist, I want to split my dataset into train, validation, and test sets, so that I can evaluate models on unseen data. **Business Requirement 2**

     * Acceptance Criteria: